Sanu Sharma

 Sanu Sharma (सानु शर्मा) is a Nepali novelist, short story writer, poet, and lyricist.
-Her body of work includes novels, short stories, and poetry, with many pieces also released as audiobooks.
-Some of her works have been translated into languages such as English, Hindi, Portuguese, and Spanish appearing in publications across multiple countries.
+She has published novels, short stories, and poetry, many of which have also been released as audiobooks.
+Her works have been translated into English, Portuguese, Spanish, Russian and Hindi, with translations appearing in literary journals and magazines in several countries.

-In 2018, Sharma’s short story collection Ekadeshmaa was shortlisted for the prestigious Madan Puraskar award among seven other works.
-In 2024, her ninth book, Arko Deshma — her second short story collection — was shortlisted for both the Padmashree Award and the Kavidanda Literary Award.
+In 2018, Sharma’s short story collection Ekadeshmaa was among the seven books shortlisted for the Madan Puraskar award.
+In 2024, her ninth book, Arko Deshma, was shortlisted for both the Padmashree Award and the Kavidanda Literary Award.

 Early life

 Sanu Sharma was born in Prasuti Ghriha, a governmental maternity hospital in Kathmandu.
-She was brought up in both Kathmandu, the capital, and the hill and Terai regions of Nepal.
+She spent her childhood in Kathmandu and in the hill and Terai regions of Nepal.

 Career

-Sharma published her first novel Ardhaviram in 2003 and Jeetko Paribhasha, the second one in 2010.
-She published her third novel Artha in 2011.
+Sharma's first novel, Ardhaviram, was published in 2003, followed by Jeetko Paribhasha in 2010 and Artha in 2011.

-In 2017 Sharma published her fourth novel Biplavi; and she published her fifth book and first book of short story collection Ekadeshmaa in 2018.
-Ekadeshmaa drew attention of larger audience and acclaimed by more of her readers and critics.
-Subsequently, it was nominated for the Madan Puraskar, an award that is considered as the biggest literary award in Nepali literature.
+In 2017, Sharma published her fourth novel, Biplavi.
+The following year, she released her first short story collection, Ekadeshmaa.
+The collection brought her wider recognition among readers and critics and was shortlisted for the Madan Puraskar, one of Nepal's leading literary awards.

-After the success of Ekadeshmaa, Sharma published her fifth novel Utsarga and sixth one Pharak in 2021 and 2022 respectively.
-In September 2023, she published her eighth book and seventh novel, Tee Saat Din, from Ratna Pustak Bhandar.
-In April 2024, she published her second collection of short stories, Arko Deshma, from FinePrint, marking it as her ninth book.
+Sharma published her fifth novel, Utsarga, in 2021, followed by her sixth novel, Pharak, in 2022.
+In September 2023, she published her seventh novel, Tee Saat Din, through Ratna Pustak Bhandar, her eighth book overall.
+In April 2024, she published her second short story collection, Arko Deshma, through FinePrint, her ninth book.
+In May 2026, she published her eighth novel and tenth book overall, Sankalpini, through Sangrila Books.

-Sanu Sharma is also recognized for her work as a poet, lyricist, and Ghazal writer.
-Some of her Ghazals are featured in the collaborative anthology Kaifiyat II.
-Her lyrics have been performed by a diverse group of singers, accompanied by compositions from various Nepali musicians.
-Her original Nepali poems, along with translations into languages such as English, Spanish, Portuguese, and Hindi, have been published across various platforms in multiple countries.
+Sanu Sharma has also written poetry, lyrics, and ghazals.
+Some of her ghazals are included in the collaborative anthology Kaifiyat II.
+Her lyrics have been recorded by Nepali singers and set to music by several composers.
+Her poems have been published in Nepali as well as in English, Spanish, Portuguese, Russian and Hindi translation in literary journals and magazines in several countries.

 Writing

-Sanu Sharma’s work is noted for its psychological depth, portrayal of female protagonists, and engagement with social issues.
-Her writing style is often described as clear and understated, with narratives that are both personal and broadly relatable.
+Critics have noted Sharma's writing for its psychological focus, female protagonists, and exploration of social issues.

-Alongside her published books, Sharma’s short stories, poetry, and serialized novels have appeared in various literary magazines and journals.
-Many of her lyrics have also been set to music and released by a range of artists.
+In addition to her books, her short stories, poems, and serialized novels have appeared in literary magazines and journals.
+Her lyrics have also been recorded by Nepali singers.

-Her prose—encompassing both novels and short stories—frequently explores themes such as gender, identity, emotional resilience, and societal structures in contemporary Nepal.
-In contrast, her poetry and lyrics often focus on universal emotions such as love, longing, and loss, offering a more introspective and reflective tone.
+Recurring themes in her fiction include gender, identity, and contemporary Nepali society, while her poetry and lyrics frequently explore love, longing, and loss.